opencelium/opencelium/docs/usage/connections.rst

 |image45|

+If the process is located inside of the loop, your webhook parameter can also go throw it.
+You just need to add *[iterator]* in the end of the parameter.

+Example:

+You have a loop operator with *i* iterator and you want to have a webhook reference on parameter *result* and go throw it.
+Then your webhook parameter will look like that: ``result[i]``.

+Or if you want to take just the first element of the array: ``result[1]``.

+The webhook parameters can also be used in endpoints.
+Right now, there is no UI for this (coming in next version), so you need to add it manually.
+It has the next format: ``${[name]:[type]}``

+Example:
+You have the endpoint: ``{url}/api/`` and you want to add the webhook parameter *methodName* with type *string* it will be: ``{url}/api/${methodName:string}``

 Pagination
 """""""""""""""""

 Some APIs fetch data with pagination.
-You define the amount and specific page and the system responses with a bunch of data.
+You define the amount of data and specific page so the system responses with a bunch of data.
 To make clear for the connection how much data should it handle, you need to describe the pagination inside of the invoker file.
 There is a new xml-tag on the same level with authType or operations - *pagination*.